mjdall/mjdall-ps/README.md

 * Make a little logo for favicon and home button
 * Thinking of opting out of boostrap to try and style my own components
     * Mainly so I can learn a bit more CSS than just relying on bootstrap theme + components.
+* Dockerize dev deployment so that it hot reloads
+    * ./script/deploy -p
+* Make it routable locally without going to localhost:8000
+* Look into hosting via an s3 bucket

 ## Framework Planning
 * [Next JS](https://nextjs.org/)